ANDERSON – The final horn of the Colts 2014 Training Camp in Anderson blew just before noon on Wednesday.

 Pagano called the defense and offense together before splitting the two groups to form a bit of a tunnel.
 At the top of the tunnel, standing on the goal line, was special teams coach Tom McMahon.
 About 60 yards away from McMahon was the punt jugs machine.
 In order for camp to end early, McMahon or assistant special teams coach Brant Boyer would have to catch the punt.
 McMahon fielded the hanging punt like a seasoned vet.
 Players mobbed the Colts special teams coach and in less than an hour later the parking lot was deserted.

-2. The major news coming out of Wednesday’s abbreviated practice was who would be in the lineup on Saturday night.
+- The major news coming out of Wednesday's abbreviated practice was who would be in the lineup on Saturday night.
 Pagano said both LaRon Landry and Vontae Davis will make their preseason debuts against the Giants.

 Communication and conditioning were the two words that Pagano used in talking about the importance in seeing Davis and Landry running with the starting secondary.
 If the Colts defense has a couple of drives less than 4 or 5 plays, I would expect that would be the end of the nights for Davis and Landry.

-3. Offensively, it looks like the Colts starters will play nearly the entire first quarter, depending on the success of their drives.
+- Offensively, it looks like the Colts starters will play nearly the entire first quarter, depending on the success of their drives.
 In each of the last two preseasons, Andrew Luck has played into the second quarter during the second preseason game.
 It will be interesting to watch how long the Giants starters play as this will be their third preseason game of 2014 (they played in the Hall of Fame game).

 INJURY REPORT/ROSTER MOVES